On approximations of Feynman path integrals: 2 Definitions and the main theorem

-Also in [HH1] we pointed out (Proposition 2.16) that for all natural numbers $n>0$, the operators $e^{itV_{N}/\hbar n}$ approximate the operator $e^{itV/\hbar n}$ from $L_{2}(\R )$ as in Lemma 2 in the case of harmonic oscillator.
-In fact this is much easier to prove than Lemma 2 and the proof generalizes for many functions $f_{v}$.
+In the cases when $H=(P^{2}/2m)+V$, we use Trotter-Kato formula to calculate the propagator i.e. we will, in a sense, split $H$ into two operators (Hamiltonians) $P^{2}/2m$ and $V$.
+So we need to know what happens in the case $H=V$.
+We start by looking the embeddings $G_{k}$.
+For all $n>0$, if $H=V$, then the range of $G_{k}$ is obviously closed under $K^{t/n}_{N_{k}^{d}}$ and $G_{k}$ maps $K^{t/n}$ in $H_{N_{k}}$ to $K^{t/n}\raj rng(G_{k})$ in $H_{k}^{d}$ (in the definition of $K^{t}$, $V$ is divided by $\hbar$, which in the units of $H_{k}^{d}$ is $2^{2\d (k)}$ times it's value in the units of $H_{k}$).
+Also in [HH1], we pointed out (Proposition 2.16) that for all natural numbers $n>0$, the operators $e^{itV_{N}/\hbar n}$ approximate the operator $e^{itV/\hbar n}$ from $L_{2}(\R )$ as in Lemma 2 in the case of harmonic oscillator i.e. when $V$ is as in the harmonic oscillator.
+In fact this is much easier to prove than Lemma 2 and the proof generalizes to many functions $f_{v}$.
 But not for all and thus we need to assume:

 {\bf Assumption 1}: The function $f_{v}$ is such that for all natural numbers $n>0$, the operators $e^{-itV_{N}/\hbar n}$ approximate $e^{-itV/\hbar n}$ from $L_{2}(\R )$ as in Lemma 2.